animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 [org.apache.geode.pdx.ReflectionBasedAutoSerializer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html)
 as a bean definition in a Spring context.

-Alternatively, you should use Spring Data for GemFire's more robust [org.springframework.data.gemfire.mapping.MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses Spring Data mapping metadata and infrastructure applied to the serialization process for more efficient handling than reflection
+Alternatively, you should use Spring Data for VMware GemFire's more robust [org.springframework.data.gemfire.mapping.MappingPdxSerializer](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses Spring Data mapping metadata and infrastructure applied to the serialization process for more efficient handling than reflection